adlpr/iso4/README.md

 # iso4

-Implementation of [ISO-4](https://www.iso.org/standard/3569.html) (Rules for the abbreviation of title words and titles of publications) / [CIEPS LTWA](http://www.issn.org/services/online-services/access-to-the-ltwa/) (ISSN International Centre's List of Title Word Abbreviations) as a Python library.
+Implementation of [ISO 4](https://www.iso.org/standard/3569.html) (Rules for the abbreviation of title words and titles of publications) / [CIEPS LTWA](http://www.issn.org/services/online-services/access-to-the-ltwa/) (ISSN International Centre's List of Title Word Abbreviations) as a Python library.

 ## Usage